 Three weeks later, on June 16th, I visited the same pond and found an adult Comet Darner (A. longipes) patrolling the edge.

 Could this be an individual that emerged from the same pond?
-I released it to make more darners for the future, but I kept the exuvia for the UMMZ collection as evidence of successful breeding in Michigan.
+I released it to make more darners for the future, but I kept the exuvia as evidence of successful breeding in Michigan.